 Are you 25?

-How to deal with quarter life crisis?
-Indeed, People said you are going to live in a quarter-life crisis when you were 25.
-I am 23 but 24 in my ID Card, something happened with the document, it’s tough to explain.
-However, this year I am turning 25 and have a quarter-life crisis.
+I’m 23 but 24 in my ID Card, something happened with the document when I was a kid, it’s tough to explain.
+So, this year I’ll be turning to 25 and have a quarter-life crisis.

 When I was 15, I couldn’t wait till I turned 20–25 so I can move out, be in a relationship, start a family, and be financially secured with the career of my dreams.
-To this day, I still have not accomplished them yet.
+To this day, I still haven’t accomplished them yet.
 I wouldn’t call it a crisis, though.
-I am just overwhelmed with emotions of feeling pressured into building a responsible life.
+I’m just overwhelmed with emotions of feeling pressured into building a responsible life.

-There is a side of you that still wants to live your life to the fullest and take life easy because you are still young.
-You are not old, but you are not a kid anymore.
-Also, you should take the time to find out what you want, and you still have a life ahead of you.
+There’s a side of you that still wants to live your life to the fullest and take life easy because you’re still young.
+You’re not old, but you’re not a kid anymore.
+You should take the time to find out what you want.
+You still have a life ahead of you.

 Then the other side of you feels pressured by the people around you.
 People expect you to take responsibility for your life now.
 People ask you why you aren’t married yet, why you don’t have a stable job yet, and why you don’t have children yet.
 To people, you should have married, children, and a stable job by now at the age of 25.
 But you don’t, and it makes you feel anxious.